Jonathan Tremblay

 Jonathan Tremblay (born November 15, 1984) is a Canadian politician, who was elected to the House of Commons of Canada in the 2011 election.
 He represented the electoral district of Montmorency—Charlevoix—Haute-Côte-Nord as a member of the New Democratic Party.
 Tremblay was defeated when he ran for re-election in 2015.

 Shortly after his defeat, Tremblay announced he would seek a city council seat in Beaupré in a by-election.

 Prior to being elected, Tremblay was a bricklayer and mason.
-He has two children.
+He has three children.